Scripting

 What you have learned in this section about XY scripting is:

-You can execute almost any function in XY in a script by referring to its function ID.
-E.g. #230 will pop up the submenu "New" of menu Edit.
+You can perform almost any function in XY in a script by referring to its function ID.
+For example, #230; will display the New submenu of the Edit menu.

 Stepping Through Scripts

-Suppose you have an older script #230, and you forgot what #230 refers to.
-What now?
-Very simple, enter stepping mode:
+Suppose you have an older script #230; and you forgot what #230 refers to.
+What do you do now?
+Simple, go into step mode:

-Open the Scripting menu and select "Step Through Scripts".
+Open the Scripting menu and check "Step Mode".

 Now execute your mysterious script.

-A small dialog will pop up and tell you what is about to happen (screenshot).
-You can now decide whether to execute the command, or skip it, or cancel the whole script.
-In stepping mode you are on the safe side.
+A dialog will pop up telling you what is about to happen (screenshot).
+You can now decide whether to execute the command, skip it, or abort the entire script.
+In step mode you are on the safe side.
 It is highly recommended when writing or debugging scripts!

 There's also a toolbar button for toggling the stepping mode.
 When pressed (stepping is ON) its color changes to red to make the current state very clear.